 Prior to the Separation, certain of the Company's employees historically participated in BD's stock-based compensation plans.
 Stock-based compensation expense was either allocated to the Company based on a proportionate cost allocation method or recorded based on specific identification.
 Effective April 1, 2022, the Company established the 2022 Employee and Director Equity Based Compensation Plan (the "Plan").
-The Plan provides for the grant of various types of awards, including restricted stock unit awards, stock appreciation rights, stock options, performance-based awards and cash awards.
+The Plan provides for the grant of various types of awards, including restricted stock unit ("RSU") awards, stock appreciation rights, stock options, performance-based awards and cash awards.
 Under the Plan, the exercise price of awards, if any, is set on the grant date and generally may not be less than the fair market value per share on that date.
 The Company measures stock-based compensation for equity awards at fair value on the date of grant and records stock-based compensation as a charge to earnings net of the estimated impact of forfeited awards.
-Accordingly, the Company recognizes stock-based compensation cost only for those stock-based awards that are estimated to ultimately vest over their requisite service period, based on the vesting provisions of the individual grants.
-The cumulative effect on current and prior periods of a change in the estimated forfeiture rate is recognized as compensation cost in earnings in the period of the change (see Note 9).
+For awards that ultimately settle in cash, we treat them as liability awards and mark the award to market each reporting period and recognize any adjustment in our Consolidated Statements of Income.
+The Company recognizes stock-based compensation cost only for those stock-based awards that are estimated to ultimately vest over their requisite service period, based on the vesting provisions of the individual grants.
+The cumulative effect on current and prior periods of a change in the estimated forfeiture rate is recognized as compensation cost in earnings in the period of the change (see Note 10).